Army Green To Gold Program – Active Duty Option (ADO)

 - And of course, camaraderie.

 To be in the Army’s Green to Gold Active Duty program, you will need to be identified by your chain of command.
-Here are the other requirements:
+Here are the other requirements.
+You must:

 - Be a US Citizen

 - Be under the age of 30 as of the date of your projected graduation and commission.
 You can receive a waiver for this.